phanan/cascading-config/README.md

 ## Notes

 Because of the way `array_merge_recursive()` works, a config key with value being an indexed (non-associative) array (for instance, `app.providers`) will have the value's items overridden.
-See #6 if for more details on this behavior, and how to work around it.
+See [#6](https://github.com/phanan/cascading-config/issues/6) for more details on this behavior, and how to work around it.

 ## License